Eric C. Osterberg

 Eric is serving a three-year term on the editorial board of the AIPLA Quarterly Journal.
 Eric and other members of the editorial board are responsible for selecting articles for the publication, which presents materials related to intellectual property matters.

-Eric’s speaking engagements include appearances before the Copyright Society of the U.S.A.
-Copyright Society of the South, Licensing Executives Society and the Fairfield County Bar Association.
+Eric’s speaking engagements include appearances before the USPTO Global Intellectual Property Academy, Copyright Society of the U.S.A., Copyright Society of the South, Licensing Executives Society, Westchester/Southern Connecticut Chapter of the Association of Corporate Counsel, the New York State Bar Association and the Fairfield County Bar Association.
 He is frequently interviewed by the media.

 Honors and Awards

 - Selected as a “Top Lawyer for 2010″ in Fairfield County, CT in the Litigation and Intellectual Property categories by Westport Magazine and New Canaan-Darien Magazine

 U.S. Court of Appeals for the First, Second, Third, Seventh, Eighth and Federal Circuits